AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 **Further research**

-For this sample period, the portfolio returns are similar benchmark, the model has a higher sharpe ratio (risk adjusted return).
-Further development of the model might include testing the model with stocks from other countries (for example DAX, Nikkei), employing leverage, as well as adjusting position sizing based on the number of index constituents at 52 week high as a signal for upward price momentum to continue
+For this sample period, the portfolio returns are similar to the benchmark (Dow Jones Industrial Average Index), the model has a higher Sharpe ratio (risk adjusted return).
+Further development of the model might include testing with stocks from other country markets (DAX, Nikkei, so on), employing leverage, adjusting position sizing based on the number of index constituents at 52 week high as a signal for upward price momentum to continue

 Welcome your feedback or discussion